HashDataFE/TPC-DS-Toolkit/tpcds_tools/QuickStartCloud.md

 ## Line 79: Generate multi-user test results to the database and print out logs.
 export RUN_MULTI_USER_REPORTS="true"

-## Line 91: This parameter only works for Cloudberry based products, did not work for Postgresql.
+## Line 91: Set this for HashData Enterprise / SynxDB Elastic.
+NO effect for Postgresql.
 Consult your database admin to understand good value for this.
 export STATEMENT_MEM_MULTI_USER="1GB"
 ```